-TimePilot Corporation offers advanced, inexpensive door and cabinet locks and time and attendance systems, all of which use the iButton, a rugged, key-sized device that identifies its user.
+TimePilot Corporation offers advanced, inexpensive door locks and time and attendance systems, all of which use the iButton, a rugged, key-sized device that identifies its user.

 Our lock systems allow employers to give employees limited access to secure areas, track users and quickly re-key locks.